Cathedral 'La Seu' located in the Gothic quarter of Barcelona Spain

-Visiting the cathedral of Barcelona (Spain); All the information about Catedral La Seu in Barcelona's Gothic Quarter
+Visit the gothic cathedral of Barcelona (Spain); Tickets and information about Catedral La Seu in Barcelona's Gothic Quarter

 |Address||Plaça de la Seu, Barcelona Spain - Metro station 'Jaume I'|

 The cathedral in Barcelona's Gothic Quarter was named for the patron saint of Barcelona, Saint Eulalia; the official Catalan name - Catedral de la Santa Creu i Santa Eulalia - means Cathedral of the Holy Cross and Saint Eulalia.
 The commonly used name La Seu cathedral refers to the status of the church as the seat of the diocese.
 After the Sagrada Familia, this is the most important church of Barcelona.

 As early as in 343 CE, in Roman times, a church was built at the site of the present-day cathedral.
 The basilica was destroyed by the Moors in 985.
 It was replaced by a Romanesque cathedral, built between 1046 and 1058.
 A Romanesque chapel, the Capella de Santa Llucia, was added between 1257 and 1268.
 It was later integrated into the cloister next to the cathedral.

 As a result of civil wars and the black death that plagued Barcelona several times, construction of the cathedral only progressed slowly.
 It was not until 1460 that the main building of the cathedral was finally finished.
 The Gothic façade was added much later, in 1889, and the most recent part, the cathedral's central tower, was completed in 1913.